Missing boater found deceased late Friday

 West Region OPP identified Glaves last seen heading out onto Lake Erie on Tuesday.

 Glaves’ boat was discovered along the shore near Madison, Ohio, before 9 a.m.
 Thursday.
-He had left the Port Burwell Marina around 2 p.m.
+He had left the marina in Port Burwell around 2 p.m.
 Tuesday.

 An extensive search was started after it was learned he did not return that evening.